- Most Promising Playwright, Critics' Circle Awards - 2018

 Gloria is gravely sick.
 When her time comes, the celebration begins; the traditional Jamaican Nine Night wake.
 But for Gloria's children and grandchildren, marking her death with a party that lasts over a week is a test.
 Nine nights of music, food, sharing stories – and an endless parade of mourners.

-Natasha Gordon’s debut play Nine Night is a touching and very funny exploration of the rituals of family.
+Natasha Gordon's debut play Nine Night is a touching and very funny exploration of the rituals of family.
 It was premiered at the National Theatre, London, in April 2018, directed by Roy Alexander Weise.
+The production transferred to the Trafalgar Studios in the West End in December 2018.

 'A remarkable debut… Gordon has a finely tuned ear for the humour of everyday life… an eloquent vision of what it means to be haunted by the past'Evening Standard